balena-io-experimental/balena-cam-tinyml/README.md

 ## Creating your Edge Impulse project

-In this tutorial we'll build a model that can distinguish between different type of shoes: flip flops, sneakers or running shoes.
+In this tutorial we'll build a model that can distinguish between different type of boards: Raspberry Pi 3, Raspberry Pi 4 and balena Fin.

 ### Data collection